What is a Market Leader?

 Disadvantages of Being a Market Leader

 When a company dominates a given industry, competitors might accuse it of monopolizing the market.
-It can invite antitrust legislature, the attention of market regulators, etc.
+It can invite antitrust legislation and the attention of market regulators, etc.

-For example, Amazon‘s been accused of engaging in predatory pricing techniques time and again to outsell its competitors and gain market share.
+For example, Amazon‘s been accused of engaging in predatory pricing techniques repeatedly to outsell its competitors and gain market share.
 Market leaders also tend to aggressively pursue takeovers of potential competitors, which can affect their brand value.